automl/SMAC3/doc/manual.rst

 | If you have not installed *SMAC* yet take a look at the `installation instructions <installation.html>`_ and make sure that all the requirements are fulfilled.
 | Examples to illustrate the usage of *SMAC* - either by reading in a scenario-file, or by directly using *SMAC* in Python - are provided in the examples-folder.

-To get started, we will walk you through the examples.
+To get started, we will walk you through a few examples.
+First, we explain the basic usage of *SMAC*, using a scenario_ file to define the options and optimizing a toy example.
+Secondly, we explain the usage of *SMAC* within Python, how to define hyperparameters in the code and how to get hold of results.
+Thirdly, we show a real-world example, using an algorithm-wrapper to optimize the Spear-SAT-solver.

 Branin
 ~~~~~~